-Acceptable Packaging Acceptable Donations General Consumption Non Accontable Items Product and Storage Conditions Guidelines Safety Guidelines Non-Acceptable Items (Donation or Consumption) Milk (Fluid Dairy) Original commercial, food-grade packaging.
-Chilled at or below 40°F. Can be frozen.
-Retail and Manufacturer: May be accepted no more than 24 hours past best- by/sell by date depending on the condition.
-Past Sell-by-Date Half & Half - 3 days Whipping Cream - 3 days Eggnog - 5 days Whole Milk - 5 days 2% Milk - 6 days 1% Milk - 7 days Skim Milk - 10 days May be frozen Past final expiration Opened, damaged or compromised packaging, resulting in the loss of sanitary barrier protection Mold, odor or discoloration Home produced and bottled Yogurt, Sour Cream and Cottage Cheese Original commercial, food-grade packaging.
-Chilled at or below 40°F. Can be frozen.
-Retail: May be accepted no more than 24 hours past best-by/sell by date depending on the condition.
-From Manufacturer: No less than 5 working days before final use-by-date Past Sell-By-Date 14 days refrigerated Frozen, up to 2 months Note: per manufacturer guidelines, Dannon yogurt can be used no more than 7 days past sell-by (chilled or frozen).
-Same as above Product that has been frozen/thawed and/or refrozen Butter/ Margarine Original commercial, food-grade packaging.
-Chilled at or below 40°F. Can be frozen.
-Fresh Refrigerated: May be accepted no more than 24 hours past best by/sell by date depending on the condition.
-Frozen: No more than 6 months past best-by/sell-by date Past Sell-By-Date • Fresh Refrigerated: between 1-3 months • Frozen: between 6-9 months Same as above Product that has been frozen/thawed and/or refrozen Cheese Hard Cheese, Soft Cheese, Cream Cheese Original commercial, food-grade packaging.
-Chilled at or below 40°F. Can be frozen.
-Fresh cheese may be accepted no more than 24 hours past best-by/sell by date depending on the condition.
-Most frozen cheese up to 5 months Past Sell-By-Date Fresh: hard cheese up to 1 month or more, soft cheese up to two weeks Frozen: up to 6 months Cream Cheese: 2-3 weeks refrigerated, frozen, foil wrapped up to 2 months.
-Same as above Product that has been frozen/thawed and/or refrozen Eggs Appropriate food grade egg packaging.
+Product Acceptable Packaging and Storage Conditions Acceptable Donations Guidelines General Consumption Safety Guidelines Non-Acceptable Items (Donation or Consumption) Milk (Fluid Dairy) Original commercial, food-grade packaging.
+Chilled at or below 40°F. Can be Frozen Retail and Manufacturer: May be accepted no more than 24 hours past best- by/sell by date depending on the condition.
+Past Sell-by-Date Half & Half - 3 days Whipping Cream - 3 days Eggnog - 5 days Whole Milk - 5 days 2% Milk - 6 days 1% Milk - 7 days Skim Milk - 10 days May be frozen Past final expiration Opened, damaged or compromised packaging, resulting in the loss of sanitary barrier protection.
+Mold, odor or discoloration Home produced and bottled Yogurt, Sour Cream and Cottage Cheese Original commercial, food-grade packaging.
+Chilled at or below 40°F. Can be Frozen Retail: May be accepted no more than 24 hours past best-by/sell by date depending on the condition.
+From Manufacturer: No less than 5 working days before final use-by-date Past Sell-By-Date 14 days refrigerated Frozen, up to 2 months Note: Per manufacture guidelines, Dannon yogurt can be used no more than 7 days past sell-by chilled or frozen.
+Same as above Product that has been frozen/thawed and/or refrozen.
+Butter/ Margarine Original commercial, food-grade packaging.
+Chilled at or below 40°F. Can be Frozen Fresh Refrigerated: May be accepted no more than 24 hours past best- by/sell by date depending on the condition.
+Frozen: No more than 6 months past best-by/sell-by date Past Sell-By-Date Fresh refrigerated: Between 1-3 months Frozen: Between 6-9 months Same as above Product that has been frozen/thawed and/or refrozen.
+Cheese Hard Cheese, Soft Cheese, Cream Cheese Original commercial, food-grade packaging.
+Chilled at or below 40°F. Can be Frozen Fresh cheese may be accepted no more than 24 hours past best-by/sell by date depending on the condition.
+Most frozen cheese up to 5 months Past Sell-By-Date Fresh: Hard cheese up to 1 month or more, soft cheese up to two weeks Frozen: up to 6 months Cream Cheese, 2-3 weeks refrigerated, frozen, foil wrapped up to 2 months.
+Same as above Product that has been frozen/thawed and/or refrozen.
+Eggs Appropriate food grade egg packaging.
 Label must include farm/grower/ distributor information Chilled at or below 40°F. Small farm/home eggs may be donated.
-May be accepted no more than 24 hours past best by/sell by date.
-Must be transported and stored at or below 40°F (including small farm/home produced).
+May be accepted no more than 24 hours past best- by/sell by date Must be transported and stored at or below 40°F (including small farm/home produced).
 Damaged cartons may be donated if relatively clean and broken eggs removed.
-Past Sell-By-Date • Eggs in Shell: up to 4 weeks • Hard Cooked: up to 1 week • Pasteurized or substitute: up to 10 days • Eggs removed from shells can be frozen up to 12 months.
-Past final expiration Broken and messy (broken eggs may be removed and good ones donated if relatively clean) Off-odor or color or taste Egg Substitute: Opened, damaged or compromised packaging, resulting in the loss of sanitary barrier protection
+Past Sell-By-Date Eggs in Shell - up to 4 weeks Hard Cooked - up to 1 week Pasteurized or substitute - up to 10 days Eggs removed from shells can be frozen up to 12 months.
+Past final expiration Broken and messy (broken eggs may be removed and good ones donated if relatively clean) Off odor or color or taste Egg Substitute: Opened, damaged or compromised packaging, resulting in the loss of sanitary barrier protection.

-Alternative Dairy and Meat Product
+Donation and General Consumption Guidelines Alternative Dairy and Meat Product